masssassin06/Water_level-Pressure-sensor/README.md

 # Water_level-Pressure-sensor

 # Introduction
-This is a joint system that monitors and reports on the water level of a liquid tank, while also using a pressure pad as a trigger for various related actions varying on the different uses for the sensor as a whole.
+This is a joint system that monitors and reports on the water level of a liquid tank, while also using a pressure pad as a trigger for various related actions varying on the different uses for the sensor.

 # Usage instruction: